AI PROMPTS

 Use this to create high-quality study materials from your notes instantly.

 Based on the attached text, create 10 flashcards.
-Format them as 'Front: [Question]' and 'Back: [Answer]'.
-Focus on the most difficult concepts and avoid trivial facts
+Format them as ‘Front: [Question]’ and ‘Back: [Answer]’.
+Focus on the most difficult concepts and avoid trivial facts.

 A good answer provides clear, concise questions that target ‘bottleneck’ concepts you usually struggle with.